philipsahli/django-golive/README.md

       TESTING:
           USER: exampleuser             # If not specified: {{PROJECT_NAME}}_{{ENVIRONMENT}}
-          SERVERNAME: golivetesting     # Is copied to /home/$USER/.ssh/authorized_keys2
+          SERVERNAME: golivetesting     # Used as virtualhost name in webservers configuration
           ROLES:                        # All of the hosts must be resolvable (DNS, hostfile)
              APP_HOST:
                - golivehost1